maryam-alikhasi/World-Cup-Search-Engine/README.md

 ## 8. Evaluation Metrics

+The retrieval system is evaluated using 10 predefined evaluation queries with programmatically constructed relevance judgments, which serve as a silver standard.
 The following information retrieval metrics are implemented:

 ### Precision@K